snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

         "vendor": "enrichment vendor",
         "enabled": true / false,
         "parameters": {
-            (enrichment-specific settings)
+            ((enrichment-specific settings))
         }
     }
 }

 The "enabled" field lets you switch the enrichment on or off and the "parameters" field contains the data specific to the enrichment.

-These JSONs should then be placed in a single directory, and that directory's filepath should be passed to the EmrEtlRunner as a new option called "enrichments":
+These JSONs should then be placed in a single directory, and that directory's filepath should be passed to the EmrEtlRunner as a new option called `--enrichments`:

 {% highlight bash %}
 $ bundle exec bin/snowplow-emr-etl-runner --config config/config.yml --enrichments config/enrichments